nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 `appointment add s/haircut p/Donald d/30/02/2022`

 #### Remove an appointment: `appointment remove`
-- remove a particular appointment by INDEX
+Remove a particular appointment by INDEX

 Format: `appointment remove i/APPOINTMENT_ID`
-* The `APPOINTMENT_ID` has to be an int within the range of 1 to number of appointments in the list.
+* The `APPOINTMENT_ID` must be a positive integer 1, 2, 3, …
 * The `APPOINTMENT_ID` can be found by `appointment view`

 Example of usage: